ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/labenz/01/am_01_labenz.md

 ## AI-based Video Generation for 3D Renderings

 **What interests you specifically about this topic?**
 I'm particularly interested in the potential of AI technologies to optimize the rendering process for 3D animations.
 Various approaches could be promising: from generating intermediate frames based on keyframes, to using depth maps and normal maps as control elements for AI, to intelligent completion of partially rendered scenes.
+I'm also interested of integrating this in 3D software like Blender or Cinema 4D.
+I already did a project whit Philip but for images: https://www.labenz.io/projects/trender

 **What other characteristics does the topic have?**